quii/learn-go-with-tests/reading-files.md

 ### Writing?

 It's important to note that these new features only have operations for _reading_ files.
 If your work needs to do writing, you'll need to look elsewhere.
-Remember to keep thinking about what the standard library offers currently, if you're writing data you should probably look into leveraging existing interfaces such as `io.Writer`.
+Remember to keep thinking about what the standard library offers currently, if you're writing data you should probably look into leveraging existing interfaces such as `io.Writer` to keep your code loosely-coupled and re-usable.

 ### Further reading